sosuisen/git-documentdb/docs-api/git-documentdb.databaseinfo.md

 ## Remarks

+- This is metadata unique to GitDocumentDB.

+- This metadata is saved to '.gitddb/info.json' in JSON format.

 - dbId: ULID of the database.
-(See https://github.com/ulid/spec for ULID)
+(See https://github.com/ulid/spec for ULID.)
+The dbId is used for combining databases.

-- creator: Creator of the database.
+- creator: A creator of the database.
 Default is 'GitDocumentDB'.
-The creator is described in .gitddb/info.json.
+'GitDocumentDB' ensures that the repository is created according to the GitDocumentDB scheme.

-- version: Version of the GitDocumentDB specification.
-The version is described in .gitddb/info.json.
+- version: A version of the GitDocumentDB specification.
+The version can be used for database migration.